 Animal sanctuaries offer people a unique opportunity to learn about, engage with, and actively consider the perspectives of nonhuman animals.
-Whether via onsite or offsite educational visits, they can connect their visitors to farmed animals in a way other learning environments cannot.
+Whether via onsite or offsite educational visits, they can connect their visitors to A species or specific breed of animal that is raised by humans for the use of their bodies or what comes from their bodies. in a way other learning environments cannot.
 However, one-time sanctuary visits are not always enough to convince folks to adopt a more animal-friendly lifestyle because they often lack a supportive environment outside of the sanctuary.
 So, an important question we might want to ask ourselves is, “How can sanctuaries become supportive spaces that provide the kind of community enrichment folks need to maintain an animal-friendly way of life?”.

 In this lesson plan, we incorporate gardening as an ongoing tool for sanctuary education that encourages participants to continue coming back to visit, learn, participate in, and feel supported by the sanctuary community.
 The ultimate goals of this lesson are to allow participants to embed themselves in a meaningful relationship with a sanctuary community and to offer them another way to feel empowered to believe they can take effective ameliorative action for farmed animals by creating a community garden that helps enrich the lives of sanctuary residents.